 External communication isnโt just about sharing your messageโitโs also about listening.
 Businesses use it to inform the public, partners, or clients about new developments, promotions, and updates.
 At the same time, it allows companies to gather feedback and data that can improve products, services, or customer experience.

 For example, surveys, online reviews, and support inquiries all serve as two-way communication channels.
-This feedback loop strengthens customer relationships and helps organizations stay competitive in a rapidly changing market.
+They let customers share whatโs working and what isnโt, while businesses listen, analyze patterns, and respond with improvements.
+This ongoing feedback loop strengthens relationships, increases loyalty, and helps organizations stay competitive in a rapidly changing market.

 Your brandโs image is shaped not only by what you do but by how you communicate it.
 External communication plays a pivotal role in defining how your organization is perceived by the outside world.
 Whether through advertising, media appearances, or social media, the message you send directly impacts public opinion.